trflagg/DarwinDefenders/README.txt

 Please keep in mind that this code was all written in 48 hours.
 It's not the prettiest, most-efficient, or best-organized -but it's fun.

 Highlights:
+src/GameScene.js - This one runs the game.
+In here is where the game starts, waves are created, and players win or die.

 src/Body.js - This is the hex body.
 Contains some collision detection & logic for placing the other parts.
 Just about everything had to be recursive so that bodies could connect to other bodies.

 src/Enemy.js - Enemy class with seek behavior & chromosomes.